tmwoodruff/ww-wanderers-blog/content/blog/2025-10-panama-canal-cruise-food.md

 - Monte Cristo - this was not fried in batter like Monte Cristos normally are and did not have a good flavor.
 Going back, it was just described as a grilled ham and cheese sandwich.
 I should have paid more attention.
 - Quinoa Salmon Poke Bowl

-Dessert - Double Chocolate Tart - good
+Dessert - Double Chocolate Tart - not pictured - good

 {% image "https://assets.ww-wanderers.cc/images/2025-10_Food/IMG_20251024_122655307_HDR.1536x2048.webp", "1536x2048" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-10_Food/IMG_20251024_122702377.1536x2048.webp", "1536x2048" %}